BMW iX M60 charging cable

 Collection: BMW iX M60 charging cable

-The right-rear port position means reversing into a bay puts the connector closest to the charge point.
-For a car with a 105.2 kWh battery, cable length is worth getting right from the start.
-The difference between a cable that stretches comfortably to the post and one that just barely reaches is a small detail that becomes a daily irritant surprisingly quickly.
-A 6-metre cable covers home installations where the wall box sits directly adjacent to the parking space.
-An 8-metre cable is the most practical all-round length, handling most home layouts and the majority of public post positions without repositioning the car, and the length we would suggest as a default for most iX M60 owners.
-A 10-metre cable gives meaningful additional reach at posts set well back from the bay, wider spaces, or positions where the car ends up with the port side away from the pillar.
-A 15-metre cable handles hotel car parks, long driveways, wider charging bays, and any situation where distance or geometry would otherwise require awkward manoeuvring.
+The right-rear port means reversing into a bay brings the connector closest to the charge point, worth factoring in when choosing cable length.
+A 6-metre cable covers most home setups where the wallbox sits near the parking space.
+An 8-metre cable is the most practical all-round choice, handling both home and the majority of public situations without repositioning the car.
+A 10-metre cable gives useful extra reach at posts set further from the bay or where the port side faces away from the pillar.
+A 15-metre cable suits long driveways, hotel car parks, and any layout where the geometry is not on your side.

-Voldt® charging cables are CE, UKCA and TÜV certified and manufactured according to IATF 16949 automotive quality standards.
-Single-piece moulded connectors, no glue or screws.
-IP67-rated for operation between −30°C and +50°C. 100% copper conductors with silver-plated contacts.
-Tested beyond 10,000 connection cycles.
-Three-year warranty, 100-day returns, free shipping across Europe.
+Voldt® charging cables are CE, UKCA, and TÜV certified and built to automotive quality standards.
+Single-piece moulded connectors with no glue or screws.
+IP67-rated for full operation between −30 °C and +50 °C. 100 % copper conductors with silver-plated contacts, tested beyond 10,000 connection cycles.
+Three-year warranty, 100-day returns, free shipping.